udem-dlteam/mimosa/README.md

 # Organisation

-The projet is divided in folders:
+The projet is divided in the following folder structure:

 - `scheme` contains the Scheme sources for the drivers, utilitary functions and the `gambini.scm` file that loads up the Gambit system
+  - The `interpreted` folder contains Scheme sources that are meant to be intepreted by the runtime when the system runs
+  - The `compiled` folder contains Scheme sources that are meant to be compiled and executed as a compiled Scheme module
 - `archive-items` contains files folders that are placed into the built archive
 - `attic` contains deprected files kept for comparison or quick-access
 - `drivers` contains C++ drivers